Skip to main content

 Histology

 Ensure all samples are placed immediately into 10% Neutral Buffered Formalin (NBF).
-A delay may lead to a loss of morphology through autolysis and putrefaction, affecting the interpretation.
+A delay may lead to a loss of morphology through autolysis and putrefaction, affecting interpretation, reporting and further testing.

 All samples must be placed in containers that have at least 10 times the volume of 10% NBF, when compared with the size of tissue.
-Placing tissue into a container that is not large enough will lead to the tissue being distorted and poor fixation.
+Placing tissue into a container that is not large enough will lead to the tissue distortion and poor fixation.

 Please note, all histology tests have been verified using 10% NBF.
 Due to the nature of histological samples (most samples cannot be repeated) the department will not currently reject samples received in 10% formal saline.
 These samples will be transferred to 10% NBF at the earliest opportunity.